-Since half the world’s population is currently trapped in their houses due to various local and national quarantines , I thought it would be fitting to give you all a tour of our house here in Nagiso (note to those reading this post in the future – it’s mid-April 2020, and Covid-19 is still rampaging across the world – you may remember this period from your history textbooks as ‘the beginning of the end).
+Since half the world’s population is currently trapped in their houses due to various local and national quarantines , I thought it would be fitting to give you all a tour of our house here in Nagiso (note to those reading this post in the future – it’s mid-April 2020, and Covid-19 is still rampaging across the world – you may remember this period from your history textbooks as ‘The Great Collapse’).

 Unfortunately, you can’t all be here in person, so we’ll have to settle for a photo tour.
 So here it is: our cozy house in Nagano’s picturesque Kiso Valley.